 The Graduate Academic Office (GAO) serves as the graduate advising and administration unit and is administered by the Associate Chair of Graduate Studies and the Graduate Advisor.
 The Graduate Advisor serves to assist graduate students in admission, deadlines, course requirements, registration, and routine administrative issues.
 The Associate Chair of Graduate Studies is responsible for overall program administration and policy directions.
-Inquiries regarding the graduate program should first be made to the Graduate Advisor (grad@bme.ufl.edu), which can then be forwarded to the Associate Chair, if needed.
-Both the Advisor and Associate Chair hold office hours and are free to meet with any student.
-Email grad@bme.ufl.edu to schedule an appointment.
+Inquiries regarding the graduate program should first be made to the Graduate Advisor (grad@bme.ufl.edu), which can then be forwarded to the Associate Chair, as needed.
+The Graduate Advisor holds office hours and the Associate Chair schedules ad hoc appointments to meet with any student.
+Email grad@bme.ufl.edu to schedule an appointment as needed.